alexbarnett12/carter_sim_struct2depth/README.md

 You can also edit the ports manually.
 Make sure that the publisher/subscriber ports in `configs/carter.config.json` match with corresponding ports in `bridge_config/carter_full_config.json`

+## Future Work
+The work so far on this project has set up the infrastructure to train monocular depth CNNS with Isaac Sim simulation environments.
+Now that this is established, a lot of work can be done to create realistic Isaac Sim environments and see how they impact the fidelity of the trained model.
+The basic environments that come with Isaac Sim are pretty bare bones and could use a lot of work.

+Another aspect to look into is furthering the use of online refinement.
+Currently online refinement can only be run on saved images, but its real potential comes from training a model on simulation data and then running online refinement in the real world during inference to continually improve the model during deployment.